 Welcome to Mizzou!
 Whether you are coming to MU from high school, a community college, or a four year university, you will find Mizzou to be a distinctly different place with many wonderful challenges and opportunities.
 The Office of New Student Programs looks forward to assisting you as you make the transition to MU.

 To do this, we are offering three opportunities for new students to attend Winter Welcome.
 Winter Welcome is the orientation, advisement, and registration program for new students beginning at MU in the Spring 2019 semester.

 During your one-day Winter Welcome session, you will meet with an academic advisor, register for classes, learn about University services, resources, and policies, receive your student ID, meet other new MU students, learn how to use your MU technology account, and receive answers to any questions you may have.
 You should complete your day no later than 5:00 p.m.

 All new MU students are required to pay a one-time enrollment fee of $300.
 This fee may be paid when you register for Winter Welcome online at newstudent.missouri.edu.

 The enrollment fee is refundable until January 1st.
 All students must pay the $300 fee before attending one of the Winter Welcome sessions.
-If you choose to pay your enrollment fee online through the Office of Admissions or in person at the Cashiers Office, please allow 48 hours for the payment to process before attempting to register for a Winter Welcome session.
+If you choose to pay your enrollment fee through your application status page or in person at the Cashiers Office, please allow 1-2 business days for the payment to process before attempting to register for a Winter Welcome session.

 - Welcome Session